YoruHinda/Hogwarts-Houses/README.md

-<h1 align="center">Hogwarts Houses</h1>
+<h1 align="center">Hogwarts Houses🧙🏻</h1>

 # Description

-Site in Html and Css hosted in github page. about this site is informative about the hogwarts houses from harry potter book or movies.
+Site in Html and Css. about this site is informative about the hogwarts houses from harry potter book or movies.

 # Tools